 1. Take Better Loadouts

 The first common mistake that I see are players not equipping themselves to be successful.
-The bayou will constantly present unexpected challenges and obstacles, and it is important that you have the right tools for each job.
+Hunt: Showdown will constantly present unexpected challenges and obstacles, and it is an important tip that you have the right tools for each job.

 The quickest way to lose your money is to not spend your money!